 }

-Since .NET Core runs comes with Dependency Injection and using a new keyword makes components harder to test the logic, Use Injection to inject an instance of the type ReaderFactory which can then be used where ever required.
+Use Injection to inject an instance of the type ReaderFactory which can then be used wherever required.

 public interface IReaderFactory